Hoale2908/PDF-to-Excel-Data-Extractor/README.md

-# PDF to EXCEL Data Extraction
+# PDF to EXCEL Data Extractor

 Have hundreds of PDFs that you need to copy data from?